boggri/dictionary-C/README.md

 # dictionary-C
-Programe that upload .txt dictionary file and check another texts in .txt format for words that isn't in the dictionari.
+Programe that upload .txt dictionary file and check another texts in .txt format for words that isn't in the dictionary.

-It uses trie data structure to upload dictionari in the RAM.
+It uses trie data structure to upload dictionary in the RAM.
 And recursion to unload and free the mamory in heap.

 directory ```kays/``` contains expected result of our output.